Bosutinib (By mouth)

-- Take a dose as soon as you remember.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss a dose of this medicine and are more than 12 hours late, skip the missed dose and go back to your regular dosing schedule.
+If you are more than 12 hours late in taking a dose, skip the missed dose and go back to your regular dosing schedule.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.